-Hold onto your miniature hats, it’s time for the fun part!
-When we last left off, John had completed his idea of the fun part… the building process:
+Hold onto your miniature hats, it’s time for the fun part of painting and personalizing the dollhouse!

-Which meant it was time to schlep his 31″ x 31″ creation up into the sunroom for some priming and painting.
+After it was all assembled, it was time to schlep our 31″ x 31″ creation up into the sunroom for some priming and painting.
 Just like our office cabinets, kitchen cabinets, and the play kitchen we made for Clara, I used a coat of Zinsser Smart Prime (it’s no-VOC but amazingly good for blocking bleed through when you’re painting raw or stained wood) followed by two coats of Bejamin Moore’s low-VOC Advance paint (really durable and awesomely self-leveling).
 I went with Decorators White since we had it leftover from painting the office cabinets and the play kitchen, so this step didn’t cost us anything.
 Here’s our little house when it was primed but not yet painted:

 And here’s my first coat of paint going on (I used a brush for some of the hard to roll places and a small foam roller for the more expansive roll-able places – like the sides, roof, and back).